Birdwatcher's Diary™

 It is possible to record multiple day's sightings on the main screen, if you simply continue from one day to the next without archiving each day and without clearing the sightings to begin the next day anew.
 However, if you do that, either deliberately or accidentally, and then want to archive the data, you will still need to archive each day of the multiple days one at a time.
 You do this simply by changing the date on the Save Archive screen and then tapping Archive Sightings to archive the sightings for that particular day.

-Of course, if you routinely output (described below) your sightings in order to upload them to, e.g., eBird or some other desktop-based or web-based software, you don't need to archive the sightings within Birdwatcher's Diary at all.
+Of course, if you routinely output (described below) your sightings to, e.g., eBird or some other desktop-based or web-based software, you don't need to archive the sightings within Birdwatcher's Diary at all.
 We recommend you do so, however, because the archives take up very little room in the memory of your unit, and they will make the software that much more useful to you as time goes on.

-To recall previous sightings, tap the Recall button (we'll be discussing the Edit button below), and the screen's appearance will change so that it looks like this:
+To recall previous sightings, tap the Recall button, and the screen's appearance will change so that it looks like this:

 The main part of the screen is occupied by a list of your stored files in chronological order, latest at the bottom.
 The list will automatically scroll to the bottom when you first view it so you'll see the most recent sightings; scroll up to view earlier days.
 To scroll to a particular date (perhaps the date of last year's CBC or birdathon), tap the calendar icon and select the date you want.